pytorch/pytorch/docs/source/tensor_attributes.rst

 can be used, which returns ``True`` if the data type is a floating point data type.

-To find out if a :class:`torch.dtype` is a complex data type, the property :attr:`is_complex` can be used, which returns ``True`` if the data type is a floating point data type.
+To find out if a :class:`torch.dtype` is a complex data type, the property :attr:`is_complex` can be used, which returns ``True`` if the data type is a complex data type.

 .. _type-promotion-doc: